• Skip to main content

 Another key point to getting a soft custardy Kansai-style okonomiyaki is to limit the development of gluten in the batter.
 That's why it's important to minimize mixing once you've added liquids to the flour.
 I've found that mixing the flour in with the cabbage first, and then adding the liquids, keeps the mixing to a minimum while evenly incorporating all the ingredients.

-Once cooked, the pancake is slathered with okonomiyaki sauce, though chuno or tonkatsu sauce are both similar and work perfectly fine).
+Once cooked, the pancake is slathered with okonomiyaki sauce, though chuno or tonkatsu sauce are both similar and work perfectly fine.
+You can try making it at home with my easy instructions.
 Typical toppings include Japanese mayonnaise, aonori (green nori flakes), katsuoubushi, and benishouga (red pickled ginger), but similar to the filling, what you put on top is largely up to your own preferences.
 Chili sauce, cheese, and even curry are fair game, making it a lot of fun to pair condiments with what's inside each pancake.

 I've outlined the process and ingredients for a very basic okonomiyaki below, but like pizzas, it can be filled and topped with anything you like.
 Here are some ideas to show you how versatile okonomiyaki can be.